 In his book Surely You’re Joking, Mr. Feynman!, Nobel-prize winning physicist Richard Feynman noticed a “funny, semi-Picasso like strength” in his work when he was instructed to draw without looking at the paper.
 His theory on why it worked out:

 “The reason I felt good about that drawing was, I knew it was impossible to draw well that way, and therefore it didn’t have to be good — and that’s really what the loosening up was all about.
 I had thought that ‘loosen up’ meant ‘make sloppy drawings,’ but it really meant to relax and not worry about how the drawing is going to come out.”

 Rather than constantly forcing and demanding yourself to make an effort, let go and allow the creativity to come.
 Once you finish your work for the day, you’re free to set it aside and revisit it later.
-Scope a project down (see “Think Smaller, and Smaller Again”) to make things easier on yourself.
+Scope a project down to make things easier on yourself.

-If I were a better, I’d wager you spend at least 2–3 hours per day typing on your keyboard and moving a mouse or touchpad.
-But, those are only two of the things our hands can do, and they don’t nearly tap into our capabilities.
+I’m not much of a betting man, but if I were, I’d wager you spend at least 2–3 hours per day typing on your keyboard and moving a mouse or touchpad.
+We tend to forget that those are only two of the infinite things our hands are capable of.
 We do our best thinking not just when we use our minds, but when we allow our mind to express itself through our hands.